Celebrating Family History Month

 I am 31 percent Scandinavian.
 With dark brown hair, dark brown eyes and olive skin, how can I be Scandinavian?
 Well, I also have Hispanic heritage, too.
 My grandmother, an espanole, married a Swede from Stockholm!
 How can I connect these two very different cultures?

 Here’s how.
 There is a Swedish All Saints’ Day, which coincides with the Mexican Dia de los Muertos.
 These two cultural celebrations are part of my ancestral heritage.
 The people who made the journey before us, whether they were heroes or villains, famous or infamous, are part of who we are.
-If we study their culture of origin, we know more about them.
+If we study their culture of origin, especially within the Global Villages Map.
+The map gives us a place to start to get to know more about them.

 Every culture has ways to honor their dead.
 Anciently, they put them in urnfields, or in caves with cultural artifacts, or they simply wrapped them in cloth and left their remains in sacred places.
 These are rituals, which become part of culture.
 Why?
 When our loved ones depart from life, we still yearn for them in ways, which are not well understood.
-We are human.
-This is what we do.
+We are human; we do things!

 The Swedish All Saints’ Day is a relatively new holiday in Sweden.
 With increased mixing with Catholic cultures, there was a demand to create a holiday, which all could celebrate.
 All Saints’ Day was put on the Swedish calendar in 1952; and it is celebrated on the Saturday after October 30.
 According to Traditional Festivities in Sweden by Ingemar Liman, “Families lay wreaths and flowers on the graves of loved ones.
 As night falls, graveyards are aglow with twinkling candles and lanterns.”